ashmamd/2020SmartKart/reports/sprint_01.md

 ## User/Admin Story

 ### Customer Story
-A customer is in a rush and wants to buy some groceries at Walmart.
+A customer is in a rush and wants to buy some snacks at Walmart.
 As soon as he enters the store, he notices a shopping cart which has a tablet device attached to it.
 He walks up to the tablet, and sees the following screen:

 ![Main Page](webApp/main_page.JPG)